umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 For information on creating bundles of your site's CSS or JavaScript files in your code, see the [Bundling & Minification for JavaScript and CSS](https://our.umbraco.com/Documentation/Fundamentals/Design/Stylesheets-Javascript/#bundling--minification-for-javascript-and-css) section.

-**For version 8 and below:** If the title doesn't change colour, you may be running the site without debugging and therefore [ClientDependency Framework](https://github.com/Shazwazza/ClientDependency) (CDF) will be caching the CSS and JavaScript.
-To clear the CDF cache and get it to load in the new JavaScript and CSS, you need to increment the version number in the [ClientDependency.config file](https://github.com/Shazwazza/ClientDependency/wiki/Configuration#complete-config) and press save.
-Now you can reload the page and see the colourful title.
+**For version 8 and below:**
+If the title doesn't change colour, you may be running the site without debugging.
+This means [ClientDependency Framework](https://github.com/Shazwazza/ClientDependency) (CDF) will be caching the CSS and JavaScript.

+To clear the CDF cache and load the new JavaScript and CSS, you need to:
+ - Increment the version number in the [ClientDependency.config file](https://github.com/Shazwazza/ClientDependency/wiki/Configuration#complete-config)
+ - Save the file
+ - Reload the page and see the colourful title

-Hopefully, now you can see the potential of what you could provide to an editor as a basic welcome dashboard when they log in to Umbraco.
+Hopefully, now you can see the potential of what you can provide to an editor as a basic welcome dashboard.

 ## Adding functionality